AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/token_server_android.md

 In the code example, you can see that token is related to the following code logic in the client:

 - Call `joinChannel` to join the channel with token, uid, and channel name.
 The uid and channel name must be the same as the ones used to generate the token.
 - The `onTokenPrivilegeWillExpire` callback occurs 30 seconds before a token expires.
-When the token-privilege-will-expire callback is triggered，the client must fetch the token from the server and call renewToken to pass the new token to the SDK.
+When the `onTokenPrivilegeWillExpire` callback is triggered，the client must fetch the token from the server and call renewToken to pass the new token to the SDK.
 - The `onRequestToken` callback occurs when a token expires.
 When the `onRequestToken` callback is triggered, the client must fetch the token from the server and call `joinChannel` to use the new token to join the channel.

 3. Build and run the project in your Android simulator in the local machine to perform the following actions: